1.1 Membership is subject to approval by Norwood Management.

 The WHS handicapping system provides the facility for a golf club to run 9-hole acceptable scores competitions.
 These competitions are at the discretion of the golf club and NPGC will run some of these (see fixtures on the IG app).

 Please note: the Competitions & Handicaps Group meet every two months.
 The Group is always considering ways to improve procedures to ensure competitions run smoothly and are enjoyable for all participants.
 It may be necessary, from time to time, to make some changes to procedures.
-As these Club Competitions Rules are printed annually, any changes will be included in the next edition.
-However, in the interim, changes may be posted on notice boards in the clubhouse and in the pro’s shop.
+As these Club Competitions Rules are updated annually, any changes will be included in the next edition.
+However, in the interim, changes may be posted on the IG app.

 If you are looking for playing partners, please ask a member of staff for help.